kalm42/barbaramelton.com/src/pages/blog/2021-06-30-an-inconvenient-daughter.md

 Stepdad joined us and saw the beautiful table.
 Bowls of salad at each of our four settings.
 Each plate held what I thought was a beautiful helping of spaghetti: pasta with sauce spooned over.
 Parmesan cheese was there on the table, next to the salt and pepper.
 The bowl of French bread, fresh from the oven, sat next to the bowl of steamed broccoli.
 I looked up proud and expectant of praise, at least a smile.

 In the moment when I had allowed myself to be proud of the meal I had prepared and the way I presented it, the world had changed.
-Mom’s Proud Smile had frozen on her face, chipping into rage like stone.
+Mom’s Proud Smile had frozen on her face, chipping into rage like ice-stones.
 Little Brother stared at his plate.
 Quiet.
 He glanced at me through his eyelashes.
 Then I looked at Stepdad.
 He was unhappy, racing toward livid.

 His head had been in his hands, elbows propped on the table.
 I thought he was ready to say grace.
 I was wrong.
 As his head raised, I saw his rage, felt the same freezing fear.